sammyloto/data-structures/README.md

 # data-structures
-A compilation of DSA questions and solutions.
+A compilation of DSA questions and solutions, mostly from leetcode.